Frequently Asked Questions

 Message length rules: Standard SMS character limits apply – 160 characters for GSM-7 encoding and 70 characters for Unicode.

-Encoding considerations: Both GSM-7 and UCS-2 encoding are supported, but messages must fit within single-message character limits.
+Encoding considerations: Both GSM-7 and UCS-2 encoding are supported, but you must keep messages within single-message character limits.

 MMS Support

-MMS messages are automatically converted to SMS with an embedded URL link.
-This means any multimedia content will be accessible via a web link rather than directly in the message.
-Best practice is to ensure your multimedia content is mobile-optimized and hosted on a reliable, fast-loading platform.
+Carriers automatically convert MMS messages to SMS with an embedded URL link.
+Multimedia content becomes accessible via a web link rather than directly in the message.
+Ensure your multimedia content is mobile-optimized and hosted on a reliable, fast-loading platform.

 Recipient Phone Number Compatibility